IIIF/api/source/api/content-state/0.9/index.md

 Any content state that is in JSON-LD form, rather than a simple URI string, _MUST_ be _content-state-encoded_ in this way when passed as a GET parameter on a query string, and a client _MUST_ accept it in this form.

-Simple URI forms _MAY_ be either plain strings, URI-encoded plain strings, or content-state-encoded strings as above, and a client _MUST_ accept these forms and distinguish between them.
+Simple URI forms _MAY_ be either plain strings or URI-encoded plain strings, but _MUST NOT_ be content-state-encoded strings.

 Any content state passed by mechanisms other than a HTTP GET request parameter _MUST NOT_ be content-state-encoded.

 When published as inline, encoded JSON-LD in the full form given in section 2.2. above, the content state Annotation _MAY_ omit the `id` and `@context` properties.

-When published on a server for clients to fetch over HTTP, in the same way a client would fetch a Manifest or Collection, content states _MUST_ be valid JSON-LD documents conforming to the [IIIF Presentation API][prezi-api] and served as described in [Section 6][contentstate-http] below.
+When published on a server for clients to fetch over HTTP, in the same way a client would fetch a Manifest or Collection, content states _MUST_ be valid JSON-LD documents conforming to the [IIIF Presentation API][prezi-api] and served as described in [Section 7][contentstate-http] below.
 They _MUST NOT_ be content-state-encoded, but _MAY_ have other encodings appropriate for JSON content, such as `Content-Encoding: gzip` to reduce the response size.

 ### 6.2.
 Examples of Content State Encoding